-There are environments in which we may feel comfortable and peaceful like: a corner of our home, beside our loved ones, or somewhere we can be alone.
-One of our most fundamental needs is intimate relationships in which we feel accepted and supported.
+There are environments in which we may feel comfortable and peaceful like a corner of our home, next to our loved ones, or somewhere we can be alone.
+One of our most fundamental needs is developing intimate relationships in which we feel accepted and supported.
 When we feel accepted, we can rest in the sense of knowing we will be free of judgment and our body can begin to relax.
-Well, how do you know if you are accepted and free from judgment?
+But, how do you know if you are really accepted and free from judgment?
 The answer to this question varies for everyone.
-While some of us may perceive a glance as a threat, some of us may find social environments threatening and our perceptions can stem from our childhood.
-If we experienced trauma in our childhood, or if we felt unsupported, made fun of, etc. we may carry a negative self-perception around with us.
+While some of us may perceive a glance as a sweet gesture, some of us may find social environments threatening and our perceptions can stem from our childhood.
+Besides, if we experienced trauma in our childhood, or if we felt unsupported, made fun of, etc. we may carry a negative self-perception around with us.

 Social anxiety, also known as social phobia, occurs when an individual believes that they will be judged, ridiculed, or excluded and can result in excessive worrying in social contexts.
-If you are running through worst case scenarios in your mind before, during, and after social experiences, if you feel yourself in a thought spiral about what others will think of you, and if you feel tense and anxious just reading this, you may be navigating social anxiety.
-If these feelings affect your daily routines, relationships, and other areas in your life, making you uncomfortable, you can begin to consider how you’re talking to yourself, recognize your scale of judgment, and start to implement strategies to relax.
+If you are running through worst-case scenarios in your mind before, during, and after social experiences, if you constantly worry about what people will think of you, and experience tension and anxiety by just reading this, you may be navigating social anxiety.
+If these feelings affect your daily routines, relationships, and other areas in your life, you can begin to consider how you’re talking to yourself, recognize your scale of judgment, and start to implement strategies to relax.

 When you experience extreme social anxiety, everyone can appear as a potential threat, critic, judge, or perceived trigger.
 In fact, this experience is not inherent within us, as the belief that we will never receive approval and acceptance can be rooted in that which we did not receive in our childhood.
 Yet, no child deserves to be excluded or disapproved.
 The inability of your childhood environment to give you the support you needed does not make you “flawed” or “abnormal”.
 The approval of others is not the basis of a person’s existence or a reflection of someone’s character.

-It may become difficult for you to speak up and express your opinion in a meeting full of people or perhaps it’s become impossible to eat alone in the crowd, feeling threatened and like everyone’s eyes are upon you.
+It may become difficult for you to speak up and express your opinion in a meeting full of people.
+Or perhaps it’s become impossible to eat alone in a crowded cafeteria because you feel that everyone’s eyes are upon you.
 The threat here is being judged, criticized, or disliked by others, appearing flawed and worthy of rejection.
 This fear of rejection can become so intense that anxiety spreads throughout your body and you may not know what to do.
-You get so worried that you’ll draw attention to yourself and your feelings through becoming flushed, trembling hands, or a stutter that the thought of someone noticing your anxiety manifesting prevents you from seeing what’s happening around you.
-The higher the social anxiety, the greater the perceived social threat.
+Some common displays of social anxiety are: mental fogginess, trembling hands, excessive sweating, stuttering, and in some cases our immediate flee response is activated, so we just run away from the situation.

-When the tension in your body increases, notice it, take a moment to sit with those thoughts running through your head.
-You cannot read other peoples’ minds, however you can notice your own thoughts and test their accuracy.
+When the tension in your body increases, notice it and take a moment to sit with those thoughts running through your head.
+You cannot read other peoples’ minds, however, you can notice your own thoughts and test their accuracy.
 It is unlikely that others around you are constantly watching your every move.
 Look around and observe them.
 What are they doing?
 What is their purpose?
 Are they there to judge and criticize you?
 Are these people truly threats?

-Altering your thoughts can help alter your mood, altering your mood can help you find calm.
+Shifting your thoughts can help you improve your mood, and altering your mood can help you find calm.
 As you calm down, your body relaxes and you can feel freer and more at ease.
 Once you prepare yourself for the social environment and take baby steps in the setting that worries you the least, you then have the chance to test whether the catastrophic scenarios are true possibilities.

-If you are finding that negative thoughts come to your mind in a social setting, you focus too much on the changes in your body and how it’s perceived, if you do not feel comfortable when entering crowded environments, or want to escape or avoid any social sphere, then getting psychological support can be a great step in terms of managing your anxiety.
-It is quite possible to worry less by working on the content of your negative thoughts, acquiring new perspectives and entering social situations little by little.
-Remember that you are special for being you and someone else’s opinion of you is not your reality.
+Just remember that it is still quite possible to worry less by working on the core of your negative thoughts, acquiring new perspectives, and entering social situations little by little.
+Remember that you are special for being you, and other people’s opinions of you do not define you.
 Your own thoughts are your own reality.
 Be gentle, understanding, and compassionate with yourself.